 Fees are generally due at least three weeks before classes begin.
 Students with financial difficulties should discuss their situation in advance with the Financial Aid and Awards Office, Student Services, Kelowna campus.
 Visit www.okanagan.bc.ca/feepayment for more information on fee deadlines and payment methods.

 International Students: Because international students may not have the same banking options as domestic students, they are permitted to pay by credit card.
 Another option that is available is to make payment through FlyWire.
 Additionally, international student tuition and fees are significantly higher than domestic tuition and fees, and these amounts are well beyond the limit set by most banks for individual withdrawals from debit accounts.

 Visit www.okanagan.bc.ca/tuition or the individual program pages in the Calendar to see approximate tuition fees and other costs associated with Okanagan College programs.

 Adult Basic Education, Adult Special Education, and English as a Second Language (Domestic):

 Tuition will be waived for all courses within this category.
 However, mandatory fees, other than tuition, will be applied to all students.

-Regular tuition fees (based on the same per-billing credit fees as charged for on-campus delivery) plus course materials fee and distance delivery charges will apply.
-A non-refundable administration fee of $26 plus GST is included in each course fee.
+Regular tuition fees (based on the same per-billing credit fees as charged for on-campus delivery) will apply, plus an additional administration fee of $27.50 plus GST per course.

 Senior Citizens (60 years of age or older)